 Oils extracted from herb seeds and plants like castor, flaxseed, and olive have been used to relieve constipation in adults for years.
 These oils contain healthy fats that can help smoothen your intestinal walls so that your stools can pass through them easily.

 A 2015 study showed that a 4ml serving of olive oil and flaxseed oil taken every day for four weeks were found to be as potent as mineral oil in alleviating the symptoms of constipation and improving the consistency of stools.

 Castor oil is also reported to be a good laxative as it stimulates both the large and small intestines.
 It may help wash away waste in the gut and soften stools as it moves through the colon.

 Take one to two tablespoons of any of these oils on an empty stomach every morning to fight constipation.
 And if you feel abdominal pain or bloating, consider massaging your belly with peppermint essential oil for quick relief.
 The menthol may soothe muscle spasms in your colon, allowing for stools to have a smoother passage.

 Overall, there are many natural home remedies for constipation.
-While soluble fibre supplements can provide instant relief, the way to avoid constipation is committing yourself to a long-term solution like keeping yourself hydrated and sticking to a high fibre and healthy fat diet is still a healthier way to go.
+While soluble fibre supplements can provide instant relief, the way to avoid constipation is committing yourself to a long-term solution like keeping yourself hydrated and sticking to a high fibre and healthy fat diet.
 However, if you don’t know how to get started, consult a dietitian to discuss which dietary plan will work best for your condition.

 Need Our Help?

 Book an appointment with an accredited dietitian or nutritionist by phone on (07) 3071-7405 between 8am and 6pm Monday to Friday or send us an enquiry.
 Alternatively, learn more about how we can help with your gut and bowel health concerns.